Serving all of Canada. Book a consultation with us.

 • Death

-Car Accidents Due to Distracted Driving Can Cause Shock
+Car Accidents Due To Distracted Driving Can Cause Shock

 You may have been in a car accident caused by a distracted driver and wonder about the severity of your injuries.
 The full extent of car accident injuries often does not become apparent until after the accident.
 After a traumatizing event, the body will often block pain as a result of shock.